blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/The Origin of Islam.md

 		- Non-Muslims take up arms against the enemy of the nation and share the cost of war.
 There is to be no treachery between the two.
 		- Non-Muslims are not obliged to take part in the Muslims' religious wars.
 - The Three Jewish tribes in Medina were: Banu Qurayza, Banu Qaynuqa and Banu Al-Nadir
-- The Terms of the Covenant and their Breach of It (Tafsir of Quran 2:84-2:86) [citing the Quran is ok here, since the general argument is that Quran incites violence]
+- The Terms of the Covenant and their Breach of It (Tafseer ibn Katheer on Qur'an 2:84-2:86) [citing the Quran is ok here, since the general argument is that Quran incites violence]
 	- Allah criticized the Jews who lived in Al-Madinah (Medina) at the time.
 	- They used to suffer, because of the armed conflicts between the tribes Aws and Khazraj
 	- Banu Qaynuqa and Banu Al-Nadir were allies of the Khazraj